mportesdev/handpick/README.rst

     Predicate that returns True for all objects.

 handpick.NO_CONTAINERS
-    Predicate that returns False for all iterable objects except strings and bytes-like objects.
+    Predicate that returns True for non-iterable objects, strings and bytes-like objects.

 handpick.NO_LIST_DICT
-    Predicate that returns False for instances of ``list`` and ``dict``.
+    Predicate that returns True for all objects except instances of ``list`` and ``dict``.

 handpick.is_type(type_or_types)
     Predicate factory.
 Return a predicate that returns True if